katerynaf/security/README.md

 #### Encryption

 Encryption is implemented with a standard RC4 algorithm.
 Generate a long, random sequence of ASCII characters and save it into a local file.
-This project includes the file `security.rc4` as an example, but in general you will NOT want to store that file in your private directory.
+This project includes the file `security.rc4` as an example, but you should change it.

 #### Disclaimer